GaProgMan/OwaspHeaders.Core/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Report a bug
 about: Please report any bugs with the code or documentation here.
-title: ''
+title: 'Bug report: '
-labels: ''
+labels: ['bug', 'branch required']
-assignees: ''
+assignees:
+- 'GaProgMan'
 ---

-## The Issue
+## The Bug

 Please describe the issue in as much detail as you can here.